 Are you a Licensed Practical Nurse?
 Are you looking to start your career in State Service?
 If so, we invite you to apply to join our team today!

-The State of Connecticut, Department of Developmental Services (DDS) North Region – is accepting applications for one (1) part-time License Practical Nurse position in Newington, CT.
+The State of Connecticut, Department of Developmental Services (DDS) – North Region, is accepting applications for one (1) full-time, third-shift Licensed Practical Nurse positions at the Storrs Family Respite Center in Storrs, CT.

 - Must be flexible to meet the needs of the agency